osu-mist/ansible-roles/README.md

 This is a role for ansible which installs hubot.
 It also installs supervisord to monitor hubot.

+Assumes the remote is CentOS 6.7.

-Requires ansible 1.6 or above.
+Requires ansible 2.1.

 Usage
 ----